Betafo: UNESCO World Heritage Site

 The irrigated rice paddies of the area are emblematic of this technology throughout the Malagasy highlands and were nominated to the Tentative List of UNESCO World Heritage Sites in Madagascar in 1997.

 History

-In the 19th century it was the capital of Vakinankaratra.
-The first Lutheran church in Madagascar was built in Betafo the Norwegian missionaries John Engh et Nils Nielsen in 1867.
+In the 19th century, it was the capital of Vakinankaratra.
+The first Lutheran church in Madagascar was built in Betafo by the Norwegian missionaries John Engh and Nils Nielsen in 1867.

 Sports

 The AS Standon Betafo is the local football club.
 It plays in the Vakinankaratra regional liga.